 - Surgical errors.
 A surgeon could puncture a healthy organ or cause excessive bleeding.
 A surgeon might also leave an implement in a patient, like a sponge.

 - Birth injuries.
 Mother and child can both be injured if a doctor is careless and fails to monitor vital signs.
-Some doctors have sent mothers home even when they have sky high blood pressure or are showing signs of internal bleeding.
+Some doctors have sent mothers home even when they have sky high blood pressure or show signs of internal bleeding.

 - Prescription drug errors.
 A doctor might prescribe the wrong drug or the right drug at the wrong dose.
 Patients can also be injured when drugs interact negatively with allergies or other drugs the patient is taking.